rodzanto/amazon-sagemaker-object-detection-railways/README.md

 1. Building the Training Container

-     To train the model, a Docker container will be created.
-This container will include all runtime dependencies and the [entry point script](/amazon-sagemaker-pytorch-detectron2/container_training/sku-110k/training.py) (needed to start the model training).
-To achieve this, follow the instructions in the [Detectron2 on sku110k dataset notebook](./amazon-sagemaker-pytorch-detectron2/d2_custom_sku110k.ipynb) and use `conda_pytorch_p36` as kernel to execute code cells related to `Building the Training Container`.
-This notebook will guide you through the process for building the training container and push it to Amazon Elastic Container Registry ("ECR").
+     To train the model, a training container with the runtime dependencies and the [entry point script](/amazon-sagemaker-pytorch-detectron2/container_training/sku-110k/training.py) must be created.

+     For that, follow the instructions in the [Detectron2 on FRSign dataset notebook](./amazon-sagemaker-pytorch-detectron2/d2_custom_FRSign.ipynb) and use `conda_pytorch_p36` as kernel to execute code cells related to the `Setup part` and the `Building the Training Container part`.

+     This will create a Docker container with an AWS-authored Pytorch image and then, deploy it to Amazon Elastic Container Registry ("ECR").

-2. Configure SageMaker training job
+2. Configure Amazon SageMaker Training job

-    Follow the instructions in the [Detectron2 on FRSign dataset notebook](./amazon-sagemaker-pytorch-detectron2/d2_custom_FRSign.ipynb) and use `conda_python3` as kernel to execute code cells.
-This is the main notebook of this lab and it will guide you through the process for fine-tuning Detectron2 (PyTorch) with SageMaker with the sample dataset from FRSign (prepared in the first step), for detecting traffic lights in railways.
+    Follow the instructions in the [Detectron2 on FRSign dataset notebook](./amazon-sagemaker-pytorch-detectron2/d2_custom_FRSign.ipynb) and use `conda_python3` as kernel to execute code cells related to the `Training using Amazon SageMaker`.

-    This notebook will allow you to do the following:
+    When you run the notebook, the following will have been done:

     - Define the parameters to indicate where the dataset is stored (train, test and validations group data).
     - Define the container configuration.
     - Define the model hyperparameters .
     - Define the training job parameters.
-    - Create the Estimator Object (also called as Sagemaker Training job object), which can start the training.
+    - Create the Estimator Object (also called as Amazon Sagemaker Training job object), which can start the training.

 3. Start the training